dakula009/China_CoronaVirus_Data_Miner/README.md

 # China_CoronaVirus_Data_Miner

-This simple python script collects data from the coronavirus status updates published by QQ.
-It focuses on China only.
+This simple python script collects data from the coronavirus status updates published by QQ. https://news.qq.com/zt2020/page/feiyan.htm

+Note: It focuses on China only.

 The script grabs the data and save it into a csv format where the script is stored.

-The data mined cotains information at prefecture level.
+The data collected contains information at prefecture level.

 Fields of the output are as follows:
   1. Province (省)